Todaime/Project-Speed-Dating-Data-Analysis/README.md

 One of my first project and an initiation to the art of data analysis.

-The objective was to find dataset and make an analysis out of it.
+The objective was to find a dataset and make an analysis out of it.